Myndex/colorparsley/README.md

 No alpha parsing for _numbers_

 ### RETURNS
-- All hex and rgb() inputs return a 6 element rgba 8bit INT array
+- All hex and rgb() inputs return a 6 element rgba NUMBER array
     - `[255,255,255,1.0,true,'sRGB']`
 - A value input with a percentage symbol % is divided by 100.0
 - Values are assumed to be 8bit unless a decimal point is found.